Being a chorister offers unique opportunities:

 - There are rehearsals every morning before school from 8.15am, plus a rehearsal before every evensong.

 - At weekends, there are rehearsals before every service.

 Whilst in the Cathedral Choir choristers receive financial incentives based upon seniority in the Choir.

 For an information pack on Becoming a Chorister, please contact the Music Administrator.

 Lay Clerks and Choral Scholars

 Bristol Cathedral employs both professional Lay Clerks and Choral Scholars.
-There are six Lay Clerks at any one time - usually 2 altos, 2 tenors and 2 basses.
+There are six Lay Clerks at any one time - usually two altos, two tenors and two basses.
 There are also four Choral Scholars.
-If you are interested in the opportunities to sing with the Choir please contact the Master of the Choristers & Organist.
-More information about Choral Scholarships can be found here.
+Find out about our Choral Scholarships here.